-- Extended time for exams and/or distraction-reduced environment for exams. - Adaptive technology, use of a recording device to record a lecture, use of a word processor for note taking and/or exams. - Notetaking supports (Peers, SmartPens, etc) - Changing the location of a class to meet accessibility needs.
+- 1) Extended time for exams. - 2) A distraction-reduced environment for exams. - 3) Adaptive technology - 4) A student note taker to share notes. - 5) Use of a recording device to record a lecture. - 6) Use of a laptop computer for note taking and/or exams. - 7) Changing the location of a class to meet accessibility needs.